Syrian victims of torture testify in German court | DW | 05.06.2020

 He struggles to remember everything, telling the court that doing so can cause phantom pains.
 In his arms and legs, for instance, when thinking of being strung up by his hands in such a way that his feet barely touched the floor.
 Or recalling being lashed with cables.
 Fayyad also recounts that he was raped.
 He subsequently required an operation in Turkey as a result of the injuries.

-He recalls being interrogated several times at al-Khatib.
-He would be blindfolded and forced to kneel on the floor.
+He recalls being interrogated several times at Al Khatib, blindfolded and forced to kneel on the floor.
 Nevertheless he had some awareness of his surroundings, including of the man he refers to only as "the interrogator."
 The man was not very tall and tended to dress smartly, in a white shirt and tie.
 Fayyad estimates he is "70% sure" that this interrogator is indeed the senior Syrian intelligence officer on trial.
-Fayyad says that hearing Anwar R.'s voice would go a long way towards a more positive identification.
+Fayyad says that hearing Anwar R.'s voice would go a long way toward a more positive identification.
 But Anwar R.'s lawyer has made it clear his client will not provide a sample recording.

 Crimes against humanity